sarah-im12/SK4.1-FinalProject-CPSC292/README.md

 4. **Run the Project**
 -Open 'FinalProject.RMD' file in Rstudio
 -Generate the report by knitting the file in HTML or DOC format
+5. **Check the results**
+-Verify that the vis1.pdf and vis2.pdf are in the results folder